Menorquina cattle

-The Menorquina is an endangered breed of cattle from the Mediterranean island of Menorca, in the Spanish autonomous community of the Balearic Islands.
+The Menorquina is an endangered Spanish breed of dairy cattle from the Mediterranean island of Menorca, in the Spanish autonomous community of the Balearic Islands.
 It belongs to the group of convex-profiled red cattle, whose distribution across the northern Mediterranean region is thought to have followed the path of the Bell-Beaker Culture.
 It is one of only two autochthonous Spanish breeds of dairy cattle, the other being the Pasiega.
 The milk is particularly suitable for cheese production, and is used to make Mahón cheese, which has DOP status.

 History

 Cattle have been present in the Balearic Islands since the time of the Bell-Beaker Culture.
 Perforated beakers of this period found on the island of Mallorca are believed to be cheese-strainers.
 In Menorca, where there is no Bell-Beaker pottery, the presence of cattle is documented from the Talaiotic Culture of the first millennium BC, both by cattle bones excavated from talaiots such as those of Torre d'en Galmés and Trepucó, and by artefacts such as the bronze statuette of a calf found at the taula of Torralba d'en Salord in 1980.

 The Menorquina was the only cattle breed on Menorca.
 When importations of modern specialised dairy cattle began in the twentieth century, it was rapidly displaced by these and numbers fell sharply.
 The survival of the breed is largely due to the efforts of a local vet, Gabriel Seguí, who in the 1940s brought together the remaining stock on his estates.